Ms Capriole T.W. Choy

 Private psychological center 2013 – 2020

-Department of Psychiatry and Mental Health, Hospital Kuala Lumpur 2013 – 2014
+Department of Psychiatry and Mental Health, KL General Hospital (HKL) 2013 – 2014

 Porta Kabin, Hospital Kajang UPM 2012 – 2013